pakerfeldt/node-red-smart-charging/README.md

 # Step-by-step guide

 ## Prepare your Raspberry Pi
 Install Raspbery Pi OS on your microSD card.
 This is easily done with Raspberry Pi Imager.
-In "Choose Image", choose Raspberry Pi OS (32-bit), in "Choose storage" you select the microSD card which you have connected to your computer using a card reader.
-Hit "Write" to stat the process.
+In `Choose Image`, choose Raspberry Pi OS (32-bit), in `Choose storage` you select the microSD card which you have connected to your computer using a card reader.
+Hit `Write` to start the process.
 Raspberry Pi website has [further instructions](https://www.raspberrypi.com/software/).

 ## Access the Raspberry Pi
 ### Direct access